nhuythuy/livingroom/README.md

 # livingroom
-Living room monitoring and manipulation
+- Living room monitoring and manipulation
+- Arduino based on ESP8266 WEMOS D1 mini

 Create a file named auth_settings.h in the project folder with content as below to get built: